Live Performances Index

 Set: unknown.

 Comments: After the Fire supported.
-Throwing of bottles and/or cans caused the band to threaten to leave the stage... having continued, they left the stage after 20 minutes and did not return.
+This is presumed to be a re-scheduling of the originally intended 11 March gig, which did not take place because The Damned were announced as support to T-Rex on the 'Dandy In The Underworld' UK tour which took place between 10 and 20 March.
+Throwing of bottles and / or cans caused the band to threaten to leave the stage... having continued, they left the stage after 20 minutes and did not return.
 Some scuffles broke out and the police were called.

 Set: unknown.